Dr.-Ing. Martin Gölz

 Office Hours: upon request

 Martin received his B.Sc. in Electrical Engineering and Information Technology with major in Communication Engineering and Sensor Systems (CES) from Technische Universität Darmstadt in September 2016.
 In his bachelor's thesis, he dealt with bootstrapping sequential probability ratio tests.
-He received the “Rohde & Schwarz-Preis” for the best graduate of the year in CES and Computer Engineering in his faculty.
+He received the “Rohde & Schwarz-Preis” for the best graduate of the year in CES or Computer Engineering.
 Afterwards, he spent half a year as a research assistant at Aalto University, Finland, to work on nonparametric detection methods in the group of Prof. D.Sc.
 (EE) Visa Koivunen.

-At the beginning of his master's in Electrical Engineering and Information Technology at Technische Universität Darmstadt, he was accepted into the Future Minds Student Program by Siemens AG and consequently started working part-time in the project management department of Siemens Mobility Division in Mannheim.
+At the beginning of his Master's, he was accepted into the Future Minds Student Program by Siemens AG and consequently started working part-time in the project management department of Siemens Mobility Division in Mannheim.
 For his on spatial inference in large-scale sensor networks, he moved back to Finland to continue the collaboration with Aalto University.
 He received his M.Sc. with honors from Technische Universität Darmstadt in March 2019. master's thesis

-In April 2019, he commenced working towards his PhD with the Signal Processing Group.
-His research interest is in the field of (robust) statistical signal processing, in particular in multiple hypothesis testing for large-scale sensor networks.
-If you are interested in Martin's research work, you may watch the video of his presentation at the 2022 International Conference on Acoustics, Speech, and Signal Processing , or watch his EUSIPCO 2023 3MT video below. here
+His research interest is in the field of (robust) statistical signal processing, in particular in signal detection, large-scale sensor networks and multiple hypothesis testing.
+He focuses on both, the development of new theoretical approaches, as well as their implementation in practice.
+Watch the video of his presentation at the 2022 International Conference on Acoustics, Speech, and Signal Processing , or his 3MT video for EUSIPCO 2023 below to learn more about his work! here

 3MT video from EUSIPCO 2023